 In general, most people with non-traumatic shoulder pain do not require imaging unless conservative management does not help improve symptoms.

 In most cases, especially for partial tears, a conservative approach including active rehabilitation is recommended.
-This can include physiotherapy, chiropractic or massage therapy.
+This can include physiotherapy, chiropractic, or massage therapy.
 There is still conflicting evidence about the ideal situation to perform surgery for a torn rotator cuff.
 Recent meta-analyses haven’t found a difference in outcomes between surgery or conservative management for treating a rotator cuff tear.4

-The conflicting evidence likely stems from the fact that people with different types of rotator cuff tears are grouped together in these studies – such as those with traumatic and non-traumatic cuff tears and partial versus full-thickness tears.
+The conflicting evidence likely stems from the fact that people with different types of rotator cuff tears are grouped in these studies – such as those with traumatic and non-traumatic cuff tears and partial versus full-thickness tears.
 It has been suggested that those with traumatic, full-thickness tears, especially in a younger patient, are better candidates for surgery.

 Protecting the repair site is critical because the tendon has to heal to the bone.
 Think of the tendon as a tree, complete with roots.
-The muscle and tendon are the tree trunk and the roots are how the tendon inserts into bone.5 When a repair is done, the roots need time to integrate back into the bone to make the connection stronger.
+The muscle and tendon are the tree trunk and the roots are how the tendon inserts into the bone.5 When a repair is done, the roots need time to integrate back into the bone to make the connection stronger.
 Rotator cuff repair surgery is analogous to replanting a tree.
 During this process, which usually lasts for 6 weeks or so, the tendon cannot withstand normal forces placed upon it.
 It is important to protect the shoulder during this phase.

 Phase 2 Involves regaining functional mobility and strength of the shoulder.
 Less protection is needed during this phase so exercises can be gradually increased.